cipherstash/protectphp-ffi/README.md

 #### Bulk Encryption

 Encrypt multiple plaintext strings using the `encryptBulk()` method.
-This method accepts a client pointer and a JSON array of objects, where each object specifies the `plaintext`, `column`, and `table` for encryption:
+This method accepts a client pointer and a JSON array of objects, where each object specifies the `plaintext`, `column`, `table`, and optional `context` for encryption:

 ```php
 use CipherStash\Protect\FFI\Client;